Face Coverings at RDU

 Yes.
 FEMA-issued masks are available at the terminal Guest Services information desks for guests who lost or forgot their mask (available while supplies last).
 Face coverings are also being distributed by RDU’s Terminal Operations Team and sold in RDU’s terminal retail stores.

-Airport workers and guests must wear a face covering at all times in the airport and enclosed spaces, such as elevators, even when appropriate social distancing is maintained.
-A face covering must be worn in outdoor public spaces, including parking facilities, when unable to maintain six feet from others.
+Airport workers and guests must wear a face covering at all times while anywhere on airport property, even when appropriate social distancing is maintained.
+A face covering must be worn in outdoor public spaces, including parking facilities.

 Yes.
-The airport and its business partners are required to enforce the executive order.
+The airport and its business partners are required to enforce federal and state law.

 All airlines operating at RDU require customers to wear a face covering onboard the aircraft and may refuse boarding privileges to customers not wearing a face covering.

-You are not required to wear a face covering while inside your vehicle.
-However, if you leave your vehicle while at the airport, the executive order requires you to wear a face covering in all public spaces of the airport.
+You are not required to wear a face covering while inside your personal vehicle.
+However, if you leave your personal vehicle while at the airport, federal law requires you to wear a face covering on airport property.

 A face covering is not required when actively eating or drinking.

 Travelers are required to wear a face covering while processing through security.
-TSA officers may ask an individual to adjust their face covering during the screening process for identification purposes, which is permitted under the executive order.
+TSA officers may ask an individual to adjust their face covering during the screening process for identification purposes, which is permitted under federal and state law.

-The executive order provides a face covering exception for individuals with behavioral health issues, disabilities or other reasons that mean they should not wear a face covering.
+Federal law provides a face covering exception for individuals with disabilities who cannot wear a mask, or cannot safely wear a mask.
 Individuals who decline to wear a face covering are not required to provide documentation or proof of a condition that exempts them from the requirement.

 Yes.
-All employees, travelers and other visitors to RDU are required to wear a face covering at the airport.
+All employees, travelers and other visitors to RDU are required by federal and state law to wear a face covering at the airport.

 Face coverings will be required at the airport until further notice.